New and emerging drugs in state crime lab evidence: Quarter 2 & 3 2025

 Changing mix of benzodiazepines

+Another drug category of recent concern is the non-prescription or designer benzodiazepines.
 The rise in "street Xanax" does not appear to be associated with an overall increase in all benzodiazepines.
 Instead, there appears to be a substitution effect: The first case of designer benzodiazepines identified in the state was one of the 268 total benzodiazepine cases in 2017.
-In 2019, illicit benzodiazepines comprised one quarter of the total, in 2020 the novel benzodiazepines were present in nearly one half, and in 2024 they comprise more than half of all benzodiazepine-positive crime lab cases in Washington.
+In 2019, illicit benzodiazepines comprised one quarter of the total, in 2020 the novel benzodiazepines were present in nearly one half, and in 2024 they comprised more than half of all benzodiazepine-positive crime lab cases in Washington.

 Data source: Forensic Laboratory Services Bureau, Washington State Patrol.
 2021 counts and onward are impacted by the 2/25/2021 Washington State v Blake decision.
 The most recent quarter always represents an undercount.